If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 A common zoning scenario is a home with a finished basement and all bedrooms on the second floor.
 This type of system can be useful at times when you do not want to cool all three areas to the same temperature at the same time.
 You can achieve targeted heating or cooling in any area, or zone, at any time.
-Some traditional systems may not even be able to consistently provide even temperatures to all three levels.
+Some traditional systems may not be able to provide even temperatures to all three levels consistently.

 Add Moisture with Humidifiers

 The comfort of your indoor air can be improved during the winter with the use of a humidifier.
 Humidifiers used in the winter can add moisture to dry air, reducing skin irritations and breathing difficulties.
 These units can be stand-alone or affixed to an HVAC system.

 Adding UV (ultraviolet) lights to work with your HVAC system can eliminate harmful bacteria, mold, and other micro-organisms during the system’s operation process.

 They can reduce indoor air pollution and essentially “clean” the air as it moves through your system.